Ketones in the Urine During Pregnancy

 Who Should Take a Ketone Test?

 Most of the times, gynaecologists would suggest would-be-mothers to take a ketone test if they show any of the symptoms given above, but women with Type 1 diabetes are more susceptible to developing ketones than those with a Type 2 blood sugar condition.
-Therefore, you should take the test if you’re pregnant and:
+Therefore, you should take the test if you’re pregnant and face the following symptoms of ketones in urine during pregnancy:

 - Your blood sugar levels remain steady at 250 mg/dl for two days in a row.